2020

 -

-Total magnetic intensity (TMI) data measures variations in the intensity of the Earth's magnetic field caused by the contrasting content of rock-forming minerals in the Earth crust.
-Magnetic anomalies can be either positive (field stronger than normal) or negative (field weaker) depending on the susceptibility of the rock.
-The data are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
+The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
+The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This GSQ Normanton Magnetic grid geodetic has a cell size of 0.00083 degrees (approximately 90m).
-The units are in nanoTesla (or nT).
-The data used to produce this grid was acquired in 2008 by the QLD Government, and consisted of 115883 line-kilometres of data at 400m line spacing and 80m terrain clearance.
+This radiometric thorium grid has a cell size of 0.00018 degrees (approximately 20m) and shows thorium element concentration of the NTGS Tanami NS 4NE Region Detailed Airborne Magnetic Radiometric and Digital Elevation Survey, NT, 2018 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2018 by the NT Government, and consisted of 10063 line-kilometres of data at 100m line spacing and 60m terrain clearance.
+To constrain long wavelengths in the grid, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey grid.

 -